 Udacity Courses

-Udacity offers courses in various categories, covering a wide range of topics and disciplines.
+Udacity offers courses in various categories, covering multiple topics and disciplines.

 Here are some of the course categories available on Udacity: